 The main impact of the Scandes on the warm-air seclusion is a slight displacement to the north in the presence of orography that goes along with higher pressure on the upstream side of the Scandes.
-These orographically induced differences in the pressure (and hence mass) distribution are consistent with the orographically impacted mass transports in Figure 8.
-Figure 8 shows the mass transport σ at 850hPa perpendicular to the geopotential isolines at this level.
-Here, where ρ is density, v the horizontal wind vector and φ geopotential.
+These orographically induced differences in the pressure (and hence mass) distribution are consistent with the orographically impacted mass transports in Fig. 8.
+Figure 8 shows the mass transport σ at 850 hPa perpendicular to the geopotential isolines at this level.
+Here, where ρ is density, \boldsymbol{v} the horizontal wind vector, and φ is geopotential.

-$$\sigma = -\rho \boldsymbol{v} \cdot \frac{\nabla \phi}{|\nabla \phi|} \quad , \tag{2}$$
+$$\sigma = -\rho \boldsymbol{v} \cdot \frac{\nabla \phi}{|\nabla \phi|},\tag{2}$$

-Before landfall, mass transport towards the lower geopotential occurs primarily along the cold front (mark A) as well as a convergence line in the cold sector (mark B; Fig. 8a,b).
-Further, the mass transport exhibits a pronounced dipole structure around the cyclone core, which we expect mainly reflects the movement of the low pressure centre.
+Before landfall, mass transport towards the lower geopotential occurs primarily along the cold front ("A") as well as a convergence line in the cold sector ("B"; Fig. 8a,b).
+Further, the mass transport exhibits a pronounced dipole structure around the cyclone core, which we expect mainly reflects the movement of the low-pressure centre.

 Even before the landfall of the fronts, the Scandes induce some mass transport towards lower pressure along the Norwegian west coast, peaking close to Svinøy (Fig. 8b).
-The mass transport peaks around 03 UTC (Fig. 8d), the time of the landfall of the warm front and the associated start of the orographic occlusion process.
-It is still a prominent feature of the mass transport around 06 UTC (Fig. 8f), when the orographic occlusion process completed the separation of the cyclone core from its warm sector.
-It is plausible that this orographically induced mass transport caused both the displacement of the cyclone core to the 250 north, as well as the higher pressures along the Norwegian west coast.
+The mass transport peaks around 03:00 UTC (Fig. 8d), the time of the landfall of the warm front and the associated start of the orographic occlusion process.
+It is still a prominent feature of the mass transport around 06:00 UTC (Fig. 8f), when the orographic occlusion process completed the separation of the cyclone core from its warm sector.
+It is plausible that this orographically induced mass transport caused both the displacement of the cyclone core to the north and the higher pressures along the Norwegian west coast.

 Interestingly, this orographic mass transport is not restricted to the height of the orography.
-Although it is most pronounced below crest level, it remains visible throughout the troposphere, as for example at 500 hPa, shown in Figure 9.
+Although it is most pronounced below crest level, it remains visible throughout the troposphere, as for example at 500 hPa, shown in Fig. 9.
 At this level, the orographic impact is evident in a dipole pattern centred over the Scandes in southern Norway that is consistent with a ridge evolving over the orography.

 While the appearance of this orographically induced mass transport in the middle troposphere is hardly surprising, it might be instructive to ask what process causes its appearance.
-The 500hPa mass transport evolves in tandem with the one at 850hPa without discernible delay (shown for 03 UTC, compare Figs. 8d, 9b).
+The 500 hPa mass transport evolves in tandem with the one at 850 hPa without discernible delay (shown for 03:00 UTC, compare Figs. 8d, 9b).
 Whatever does communicate the orographic impact to 500 hPa must hence do so rapidly.

-260 4.3 Considerable impact on the warm and cold fronts
+4.3 Considerable impact on the warm and cold fronts

 In order to investigate further, we follow the evolution of the warm and cold fronts in cross sections through the warm sector in the Ocean and Double simulations (Figs. 10, 11).
-Without orography, the cold sector catches up with the warm sector around 05 UTC, and an occlusion process begins (Fig. 10b).
-In this simulation ageostrophic winds exceeding $15 \,\mathrm{m\,s^{-1}}$ occur solely in the boundary layer and along the eastward end of a wind maximum in the upper troposphere, around 400 km along the section in Fig. 10b.
+Without orography, the cold sector catches up with the warm sector around 05:00 UTC, and an occlusion process begins (Fig. 10b).
+In this simulation ageostrophic winds exceeding 15 m s^{-1} occur solely in the boundary layer and along the eastward end of a wind maximum in the upper troposphere, around 400 km along the section in Fig. 10b.

-In the Double simulation, the equivalent potential temperature and wind structure differs considerably from that in the Ocean simulation (Fig. 11).
-Most prominently, upstream of the Scandes a cold anomaly exceeding 8K is evident both at 03 and 05 UTC.
-This cold anomaly indicates the orographically retarded propagation of the warm front at 03 UTC and a leftover pocket of incipient cold air trapped below 900hPa at 05 UTC (Fig. 11a,b), similar to the one included the conceptual model of Bjerknes and Solberg (1921).
-Both at 03 UTC and at 05 UTC, low-level ageostrophic winds upstream of the Scandes exceed
+In the Double simulation, the equivalent potential temperature and wind structure differ considerably from that in the Ocean simulation (Fig. 11).
+Most prominently, upstream of the Scandes a cold anomaly exceeding 8 K is evident at both 03:00 and 05:00 UTC.
+This cold anomaly indicates the orographically retarded propagation of the warm front at 03:00 UTC and a leftover pocket of incipient cold air trapped below 900 hPa at 05:00 UTC (Fig. 11a,b), simi-